frank3stein/frontend-nanodegree-arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

-This is a simple form of the game.
+This is a simple frogger game.
 The player can start by playing the game immediately by using either arrow keys on the keyboard or WASD keys.